 11. Food for Certain Animals

-hemp products that might surprise you hemp animal feedHemp seeds and other plant parts are already a proven “superfood” for humans.
+hemp as animal feedHemp seeds and other plant parts are already a proven “superfood” for humans.
 The plant produces many vitamins and minerals we need and the much-needed brain-boosting Omega 3 and 6 acids.
 This massive benefit can also extend to livestock and other herbivores we keep around us.

 Making animal feed from the hemp plant helps keep the entire system from being defined as wasteful.
 However, during the act of processing hemp to be used as textiles and such, a part of the plant is left behind as a bio-organic “waste.”
 This is known as spend hemp biomass.